konifer44/ESP32_SmartLED/README.md

 # ESP_IDF_SmartLED

->This code is responsible for configure ESP32 SoC, configure GPIO's and establish Bluetooth connection with iPhone using [ESP-IDF] which is official development framework for ESP32
+>This code is responsible for configure ESP32 SoC, configure GPIO's and establish Bluetooth connection with iPhone and control RGB LED using [ESP-IDF] which is official development framework for ESP32

 # Hadrware
 <img src="device.jpg" alt="drawing" width="400"/>